 If the plugin you deleted was responsible for causing an issue, it should be resolved now.
 If you did not have a plugin that created a sitemap, then your theme is to blame.

 Method 2: Editing the .htaccess File

 You can do this two ways.
 The first is through the Yoast SEO plugin and the second is through your control panel.
 I will demonstrate how to do it through the plugin, but the code is the same for both methods.

-Since you are directly editing a file on your website, it is a good idea to create a backup of your website.
-This will ensure that if something goes wrong, you can revert to before it happened.
+Since you are directly editing a file on your website, take a minute to create a backup of your website.
+This will ensure that if something goes wrong, you can revert to it before it happened.

 Click on the Tools option.

 You should now see your .htaccess file.
 If you do not, then you may not have one.
 They are easy to create if that is the case.

 Simply copy and paste the following code into the file: